MacEncrypted/phalcon-rest/README.md

 # phalcon-rest
 This is basic REST Api written with Phalcon PHP.
 Current REST Api is released under  [http://rest.encrypted.pl/](http://rest.encrypted.pl/)

+# License
+MIT is a short, permissive software license.
+Basically, you can do whatever you want as long as you include the original copyright to *Encrypted.pl* and license notice in any copy of the software/source.

+You can
+- Commercial Use
+- Modify
+- Distribute
+- Sublicense
+- Private Use

+You Cannot
+- Hold liable

+You Must
+- Include Copyright
+- Include License

 # Information